 This is the first in my series of vintage digital camera reviews.
-I owned the Fuji Finepix S2 Pro for about two years, purchasing it used in 2009 for $175.00.
+I owned the Fuji Finepix S2 Pro for about two years, purchasing it used in 2009 for $125.00.
 I sold it after purchasing my next used camera, a Canon Rebel XS.
 The Fuji S2 Pro is one of my favorite cameras of all time.
 For sheer image quality, it remains very competitive even by today’s standards.

-The Fuji Finepix S2 Pro rendered colors that in many ways mimicked their legendary Velvia film.
+The Fujifilm Finepix S2 Pro rendered colors that in many ways mimicked their legendary Velvia color film.
 That’s what made it so appealing.
 Most DSLR camera images required a bit of post-processing to make them ‘pop’.
 That usually included boosting saturation and enhancing contrast.
-By default, the default jpeg images coming out of the Finepix S2 were already tweaked in camera to have the colorful “Velvia” look.
+By default, the default jpeg images coming out of the Finepix S2 were already tweaked in camera to have that colorful “Velvia” look.
 No adjustments were needed.
+Plus, the FinePix S2 was one of the first cameras engineered for enhanced dynamic range.
+It did a better job than most cameras of its day in retaining highlight detail.
 The color photos in this post were shot with the S2 Pro and an old Tokina lens (I don’t remember the model).

 Although the Fuji Finepix S2 used a converted Nikon camera body as its foundation (it also uses the Nikon F lens mount), the look of the images was Fuji’s own.
 Fuji is a master of color rendition because of its heritage as a film manufacturer and it really shows in this camera.
 Plus, the Fuji designed 6-megapixel CCD sensor out-resolved all other similar DSLR cameras of its time.
 This was a camera built with the soul of an artist, not the mind of a technician.
 It became a cult classic among photographers who yearned for the look of Velvia film in their digital images.
 It was also loved by wedding photographers for its excellent rendition of skin tones.